brooklynrail/brooklynrail-platform/content/events/2023/06/summer-screening-series-unseen-skies-2021.md

 [V﻿isit *Trevor Paglen: You've Just Been F*cked by PSYOPS*, on view at PACE Gallery through July 22, 2023 →](https://www.pacegallery.com/exhibitions/trevor-paglen-new-york/)

-Yaara Bou Melhem’s documentary Unseen Skiesexplores the evolution of state and corporate surveillance.
+Yaara Bou Melhem’s documentary Unseen Skies explores the evolution of state and corporate surveillance.
 Her docu-journey follows Trevor Paglen, one of the 21st century’s most visionary artists, on one of his most audacious projects to date - the launching of an artwork into space to show that our skies are more than the exclusive playground of the military-industrial complex.
 Or are they?